 At our operated oil and gas facilities, we aim to reduce direct emissions by 40% by 2030 compared to 2015 levels by improving energy efficiency, eliminating routine flaring, electrifying our processes and reducing methane emissions.

-And to go even further, we are gradually equipping our service stations and industrial and commercial sites with solar panels: to date, we have solarized more than 2,000 of our sites around the world, including our research center in Solaize, France, and our lubricants plant in Dubai, United Arab Emirates.
+And to go even further, we are gradually equipping our service stations and industrial and commercial sites with solar panels: to date, we have solarized about 2,700 of our sites around the world, including our research center in Solaize, France, and our lubricants plant in Dubai, United Arab Emirates.

 Our answer: We are accelerating site decarbonization projects with a demanding goal for 2025: to meet all the electricity needs of our European sites thanks to our solar farms in Spain and thus avoid the emission of 2 million tonnes of carbon per year.